All Episodes

 Not even any leaders really hardly left in there.

-Uh only less than 20% uh are veterans.
+Only less than 20% are veterans.

-And then when we look at the presidency, I mean the reality is all of them have come from Ivy League schools, and they have been disasters to this country.
+And then when we look at the presidency, I mean, the reality is all of them have come from Ivy League schools, and they have been disasters to this country.

 It's time now for the real operators to come in.

-It's time now for the people with real experience, the meat eaters who say this is effective.
+It's time now for the people with real experience, the meat eaters, who say, this is effective.

 Thank you.